Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

 Combining the amplifier noise spectral densities with equations (\ref{eq:SVV_DM}), (\ref{eq:SVV_FDT}), (\ref{eq:SVV_DMT}) yields

 where

 plays the role of noise-equivalent number, similar to eq. (\ref{eq:NoiseNumber_QLamp}).
 Define

 $\zeta(Z_{T}(\nu))$ describes the match, at frequency $\nu$, between the impedance seen by the flux-to-voltage amplifier and the noise impedance. $\zeta$ takes on values between zero and one; when it is equal to one, the input circuit is noise-matched to the amplifier.

 One may note the similarity between transmission in the scattering system of the main text and the definition of $\zeta$. $\zeta$ plays the role of $|S_{21}^{(1)}(\nu)|^{2}$ in the evaluation of SNR and the determination of the Bode-Fano limit.
 In terms of $\zeta$, the noise equivalent number of equation (\ref{eq:NoiseNumber_FV}) may be rewritten as

 which is identical in form to (\ref{eq:NoiseNumber_QLamp}) with $|S_{21}^{(1)}(\nu)|^{2}$ replaced by $\zeta(Z_{T}(\nu))$.
 Similar to Section \ref{sssec:SNR_QLA}, the ``+1'' in the numerator represents the quantum noise associated with the SQL.
-Because $0 \leq \zeta \leq 1$, only when the amplifier is noise-matched, $\zeta=1$, can we achieve one-photon of noise (referred to the signal source) in excess of the thermal noise of $n(\nu)$ photons.
+Eq. (\ref{eq:NoiseNumber_zeta}) shows that only when the amplifier is noise-matched, $\zeta=1$, can we achieve one-photon of noise (referred to the signal source) in excess of the thermal noise of $n(\nu)$ photons.

 Following Section \ref{sssec:neutral_search_opt}, we may define a scaled log-uniform-search value functional, which is the frequency-integrated inverse squared of noise-equivalent number.
 Assuming a frequency-independent signal source resistance, $R=R(\nu)$, the functional is